Earl of Halifax

 Earl of Halifax is a title that has been created four times in British history—once in the Peerage of England, twice in the Peerage of Great Britain, and once in the Peerage of the United Kingdom.
-The name of the peerage refers to Halifax, West Yorkshire.
+The name of the peerage refers to the town of Halifax in West Yorkshire.

 The first and fourth creations were elevations for the holders of the first and second creations of the title Viscount Halifax.
 The holder of the first creation was later granted the title Marquess of Halifax.
 The second and third creations were for closely related male members of the Montagu family, landed gentry since the Norman Conquest, and spanned most of the years 1689–1771.

 The fourth creation was in 1944 for Lord Halifax, the former viceroy of India (who was the 3rd Viscount Halifax before his elevation to the earldom).
-He was a prominent 1930s minister, to whom the office of prime minister was offered on the resignation of Chamberlain, which he declined in favour of Churchill.
+He was a prominent 1930s minister, who declined the possibility of becoming prime minister on the resignation of Chamberlain, in favour of Churchill.